winsw/winsw/README.markdown

 ### log
 See the "Logging" section above for more details.

-### workingdirectory
-This optional element sets the current directory of the process launched by winsw.

-    <workingdirectory>%SystemDrive%\</workingdirectory>

 ### onfailure
 This optional repeatable element controls the behaviour when the process launched by winsw fails (i.e., exits with non-zero exit code).